samddrell/Real-to-Sim-Object-Scanning-Pipeline/README.md

     --scene_name bottle02
 ```

-For your convenience, the code to run COLMAP directly from the commandline is provided below:
+For your convenience, the code to run COLMAP directly from the commandline is provided below.
+Of course, customize file paths.

 ```
 cd C:\Users\samdd\Documents\school\ML\Real-to-Sim-Object-Scanning-Pipeline